States and federal territories of Malaysia: End of Barisan Nasional dominance

-After the 2022 Malaysian general election election, the PH and BN coalitions formed a national government, and many PH- or BN-led state governments followed suit by bringing the other coalition into their state administrations.
+After the 2022 Malaysian general election, the PH and BN coalitions formed a national government, and many PH- or BN-led state governments followed suit by bringing the other coalition into their state administrations.
 In Johor, the concept of an official opposition was replaced by the idea of a "balancing force", and the PH-affiliated former opposition adopted this role instead of joining the UMNO government.
 In Terengganu, PN won every seat, leaving the state parliament without an opposition.
-Many states did not dissolve their assemblies to align with the national election.
+Many states did not dissolve their assemblies to align with the national election, and in the end only three states (Perlis, Perak, and Pahang) held simultaneous elections.
 Another impact of the election was the resulting ruling coalition relying on East Malaysian parliamentarians to maintain a majority, increasing the influence gained by both states in the 2018 election.
 This has been matched by increasing assertiveness by the Sabah and Sarawak governments for greater political and economic power, and increasing political focus within the two states of their unique identities.

 Neither BN or PH campaigned on federal issues in general, although both had specific promises for Sabah and Sarawak.
 Continuing the trend of prior governments, a government body was established to facilitate discussions about Sabah and Sarawak.
 Through this body it has been agreed, among other things, that gas regulation will come under the control of both states, and that some federal land previously appropriated from the state governments will be returned.
 The national government also included significant numbers of East Malaysian ministers, including Fadillah Yusof, the first East Malaysian deputy prime minister.
 The PH-BN government set up a parallel system of village governance, mostly but not entirely in opposition-led states.
 These often relied on BN appointees from the pre-2018 period.
 During this administration, Penang, Johor, Terengganu, Sabah, and Sarawak all sought larger fiscal transfers.
 Oil revenue came under further dispute, with Sabah and Sarawak seeking control of all oil produced from the continental shelf extending from their states.
 Terengganu has also sought such control, although Terengganu lacks the same legal basis, and its claim was rejected by the federal government.
 Sarawak has gained some control over its educational system, despite education being constitutionally a federal competency.
 The Regent of Johor called in June 2024 for his state to be treated as an equal to the federal government.
 One area where the PH-BN administration has given greater grants that previous administrations is Ecological Fiscal Transfers, which are given to states to ensure the conservation of natural forest areas.